Chinese astrology: History and background

-According to Chinese astrology, a person's destiny can be determined by the position of the major planets at the person's birth along with the positions of the sun, moon, comets, the person's time of birth, and zodiac sign.
+According to Chinese astrology, a person's fate can be determined by the position of the major planets at the person's birth along with the positions of the Sun, Moon, comets, the person's time of birth, and zodiac sign.
 The system of the twelve-year cycle of animal signs was built from observations of the orbit of Jupiter (the Year Star; 岁星 (歳星, Suìxīng)).
-Following the orbit of Jupiter around the sun, Chinese astronomers divided the celestial circle into 12 sections, and rounded it to 12 years (from 11.86).
+Following the orbit of Jupiter around the Sun, Chinese astronomers divided the celestial circle into 12 sections, and rounded it to 12 years (from 11.86).
 Jupiter is associated with the constellation Sheti (摄提 (攝提)- Boötes) and is sometimes called Sheti.

-A system of computing one's fate and destiny based on one's birthday, birth season, and birth hours, known as zi wei dou shu (紫微斗数 (紫微斗數, zǐwēidǒushù)), or Purple Star Astrology, is still used regularly in modern-day Chinese astrology to divine one's fortune.
+A system of computing one's predestined fate is based on birthday, birth season, and birth hour, known as zi wei dou shu (紫微斗数 (紫微斗數, zǐwēidǒushù)), or Purple Star Astrology, is still used regularly in modern-day Chinese astrology to divine one's fortune.
 The 28 Chinese constellations, Xiu (宿 (xiù)), are quite different from Western constellations.
 For example, the Big Bear (Ursa Major) is known as Dou (斗 (dǒu)); the belt of Orion is known as Shen (参 (參, shēn)), or the "Happiness, Fortune, Longevity" trio of demigods.
 The seven northern constellations are referred to as Xuan Wu (玄武 (xuánwǔ)).
-Xuan Wu is also known as the spirit of the northern sky or the spirit of Water in Taoism belief.
+Xuan Wu is also known as the spirit of the northern sky or the spirit of water in Taoist belief.

 In addition to astrological readings of the heavenly bodies, the stars in the sky form the basis of many fairy tales.
 For example, the Summer Triangle is the trio of the cowherd (Altair), the weaving maiden fairy (Vega), and the "tai bai" fairy (Deneb).
 The two forbidden lovers were separated by the silvery river (the Milky Way).
 Each year on the seventh day of the seventh month in the Chinese calendar, the birds form a bridge across the Milky Way.
 The cowherd carries their two sons (the two stars on each side of Altair) across the bridge to reunite with their fairy mother.
 The tai bai fairy acts as the chaperone of these two immortal lovers.

-Chinese and East-Asian
+Chinese zodiac

-Chinese astrology has a close relation with Chinese philosophy which the core values and concepts are originated from Taoism or "Tao".
+Chinese astrology has a close relation with Chinese philosophy.
+The core values and concepts of Chinese philosophy originate from Taoism.

-Luni-solar calendar

-The 60-year cycle consists of two separate cycles interacting with each other.
-The first is the cycle of ten heavenly stems, namely the five elements (in order Wood, Fire, Earth, Metal, and Water) in their yin and yang forms.